A Life in Song

 I’m going to voice possibly one of the most unpopular opinions to have as a rock fan – I’ve grown to not like this song.
 Here’s why…

-When my brother and I were at school, our schools put on a joint musical, as they do every other year.
+When my brother and I were teenangers, our secondary schools put on a joint musical.
 The year that we did it, the musical was We Will Rock You.
 So obviously, I was in the cast and my brother was the guitarist.
 However, this did mean endless (enjoyable) rehearsals, and constant performances of BoRap.
-I can now never hear it and not think of the musical.
-Not that this is a bad thing, it’s just that it’s kind of been done to death for me.
-Nevertheless, the song has shaped my life in that way, because it reminds me of that period of school, as well as the fun I had putting on the production.
+I can now never hear it and not think of the musical, so it’s just been done to death for me.
+Nevertheless, it reminds me of the fun I had putting on the production.
 And it was a bloody good production, not going to lie.
-To prove that, we got sent a signed photo by Brian May.
+We got sent a signed photo by Brian May.

-As well as this, the beginning of Innuendo nearly makes me wet myself because that was the start of the first act.
+Side note, the beginning of Innuendo nearly makes me wet myself from fear because that was the start of the first act.

 Faithfully – Journey

-I’m not really trying to list these songs in chronological order, because I can’t remember which order I heard them all in.
-But Faithfully stuck out for me among the songs I thought about.
-I was raised listening to bands like Journey and Def Leppard, and Faithfully was one of those early songs I heard – that and Don’t Stop Believing.
-I remember falling in love with the way it sounded, but having no idea what the song was actually about.
-Mainly because I was about 9 or 10, and so long-distance relationships with touring musicians wasn’t really a topic about which I knew a great deal.
-Nevertheless, the first concert I went to was Journey when I was around this age.
-I remember little else apart from hearing the lead in to final chorus, sang primarily by the audience.
-That, and two drunk women really, really going for it dancing-wise about 5 rows behind us.
-I saw Journey again a few years later, supported by Styx and Foreigner, and again, I heard Faithfully, and the melody, the crescendo, the guitar, the piano, the vocals, everything about it elevates me when I hear it.
-That hasn’t gone away, for it was the song I talked about in my very presentation at university, when, in a seminar focussed on the history of popular music (best module EVER), I had to talk about a song I associated with a particular childhood memory, or one which meant a lot to me.
-I did feel sorry for my classmates, as I did get a bit animated talking about the song, but either way, this is another song which has shaped my musical taste.
+I was raised listening to bands like Journey and Def Leppard, and Faithfully was one of those early Journey songs I heard.
+This should have been an early warning sign of my approaching AOR addiction, but I remember falling in love with Faithfully for the sweeping romance of it all.
+Being 9, this wasn’t really my area yet, but the first concert I went to was Journey when I was around this age.
+I remember little else apart from hearing the final chorus, sang primarily by the audience.
+I saw Journey again a few years later, supported by Styx and Foreigner, and again, the melody, the crescendo, the guitar, the piano, the vocals, everything about it elevated me when I heard it.
+It was the song I talked about in my very presentation at university, when, in a seminar focused on the history of popular music (best module EVER), I had to talk about a song I associated with a particular childhood memory, or one which meant a lot to me.
+I did feel sorry for my classmates, as I did get a bit animated talking about the song, but it was my one and only chance to yap about AOR and reader, you can bet I delivered.

 Uptown Girl – Billy Joel

 During the summer of 2016, I went to see Billy Joel at Wembley Stadium.
-I took along a friend who hadn’t been to a concert with me before…she did get elbowed, but I did warn her.
+I took along a friend who hadn’t been to a concert with me before.
+She did get elbowed, but I did warn her.
 Anyway, the concert was magnificent, and everyone knew what the encore would be.
 Surprise surprise, the stage was bathed in pink lighting as the drumbeat kicked in and 90,000 people started singing Uptown Girl.
+If you haven’t experienced this, I’d highly recommend it.

 Love Theme to St Elmo’s Fire – David Foster